Abdurrahman Fatalibeyli: Nazi Germany

-He was head of the "Azerbaijan National Committee" and one of the architects of the Azerbaijani Legion helped by Mohammad Amin al-Husayni, Mufti of Jerusalem, and several Moslem collaborators, such as Ali Khan (North Caucasus) Dr. Szymkewicz, mufti of the Ostland zone occupied by the Germans (Poland and occupied areas of the USSR), and Mohammed Al Gazani, Muslim poet and one of the chiefs of the anti-Soviet Moslem Union.
+He was head of the Azerbaijan National Committee and one of the architects of the Azerbaijani Legion helped by Mohammad Amin al-Husayni, Mufti of Jerusalem, and several Moslem collaborators, such as Alikhan Kantemir (North Caucasus), Dr. Szynkiewicz, mufti of the Ostland zone occupied by the Germans (Poland and occupied areas of the USSR), and Mohammed Al Gazani, Muslim poet and one of the chiefs of the anti-Soviet Moslem Union.

 In November 1943, a broadcast of radio DNB (Deutsche Nachrichten Büro) announced that the first battalion of Azerbaijanis, which had actively fought against the Bolshevism during more than one year, "proved their valor, and were included in German Storm Troops and decorated by the German Army."
 It was also announced that a conference about Azerbaijan had taken place in Berlin on 7 November under the command of major Dudanginski.
 A dispatch dated 16 November 1943, mentioned specifically that this conference had been followed "by the Mufti of Jerusalem" and "the representatives of the peoples of the Caucasus, the Ural and Turkestan."

 More than 700 Azeris participated in the battle of Berlin in 1945.
 Abo surrendered to Allied forces, and began to work for American intelligence.
 After the war, Fatalibeyli was cleared by the U.S. War Department's Office of Strategic Services (OSS), a forerunner to the Central Intelligence Agency.